-When leaving reviews, customers write about your products and services to Google.
+When leaving reviews, patients write about your services to Google by sharing their experiences.
 Those reviews include keywords that help boost your local SEO efforts.

 Reviews Boost Click Through-Rates

-Reviews can play a big role with click-through rates, especially if your business is receiving positive reviews regularly.
-Research shows that ratings and reviews are the number one factor consumers refer to when choosing between local businesses – and more than 50% of consumers pass up companies with less than a 4-star rating.
-Ultimately, the better your reviews are, the more enticing it is for consumers to go to your website and complete a conversion.
+Reviews can play a big role with click-through rates, especially if your healthcare practice is receiving positive feedback regularly.
+Aside from word-of-mouth, research shows that ratings and reviews are the number one factor new patients refer to when choosing between local healthcare practices – and more than 50% of people pass up practices with less than a 4-star rating if they can.
+Ultimately, the better your reviews are, the more confident new patients feel about visiting your website and scheduling an appointment.

-While some businesses are aloof to their reviews, responding to reviews gives you important opportunities – including fostering positivity with delighted customers and resolving conflict with disappointed customers.
-Responding to reviews, while time consuming, is essential to connecting with your customers and easing unmet expectations.
+While some healthcare practices don’t closely monitor their reviews, responding to reviews gives you important opportunities – including fostering positivity with happy patients and resolving conflict with dissatisfied patients.
+While responding to reviews can be time-consuming, it is essential to show you value the feedback you’re receiving.
 But, you need to know how to respond in the right way.

 How to Respond to Positive Reviews

-If your business has received a positive review, you’ll want to craft a response by following these three steps:
+If your healthcare practice has received a positive review, you’ll want to craft a response by following these three steps:

 Step 1.
 Respond Promptly

-It’s crucial for your business to be regularly monitoring your reviews so that you can respond in a timely manner.
-As a best practice, your business should respond to reviewers within 24-48 hours of the review being posted.
-Timely responses to online reviews show that your business is listening and active with your customer base.
-A prompt response also shows that your business cares about quality and customer feedback.
+It’s crucial for your healthcare practice to be regularly monitoring your reviews so that you can respond in a timely manner.
+As a best practice, your healthcare practice should respond to reviewers within 24-48 hours of the review being posted.
+Timely responses to online reviews show that you are actively listening and engaged.
+A prompt response also shows that you value quality care and feedback.

 Step 2.
 Show Appreciation

 An appreciative response doesn’t need to be lengthy to be effective.
-You should thank the reviewer and acknowledge something that is specific to the review.
+In fact, short and to-the-point responses work best!
+Simply thank the reviewer for the feedback and acknowledge something that is specific to the review.

 Step 3.
 Reinforce Positivity

-When responding to a positive review, identify specific things that the customer enjoyed most about their experience and mention them in your response.
-This gives you the opportunity to subtly market a specific product or service to the happy customer.
+When responding to a positive review, reinforce the positive aspects of your practice.
+This gives you the opportunity to subtly market your practice online.

-If your business has received a negative review, you’ll want to craft a response by following these four steps.
+If your healthcare practice has received a negative review, you’ll want to craft a response by following these four steps.

 Step 1.
 Respond Promptly

 You must respond promptly (within 24 to 48 hours) to negative reviews.
-In fact, not responding to negative reviews sends the message to consumers that you don’t care about your customers’ experiences.
-Responding quickly to unhappy customers shows that you care about resolving the issue and earning their business.
+In fact, not responding to negative reviews sends the message to patients that you don’t care about correcting poor experiences.
+Responding quickly to unhappy patients shows that you care about resolving the issue and earning their confidence.

 Step 2.
 Apologize for the Negative Experience

 Step 3.
-Reassure the Customer and Work Toward a Solution
+Reassure the Patient and Work Toward a Solution

-Research shows that 89% of consumers are open to changing a negative review based on how the business responds.
+Research shows that 89% of consumers are open to changing a negative review based on how the company responds.
 The most effective way to handle a negative reviewer is to offer reassurance and to deliver on your promise to make things right.
-By offering reassurance and actively working towards a solution, the customer may even change their review to share about how your business went above and beyond to make things right.
+By offering reassurance and actively working towards a solution, the patient may even change their review to share how your practice went above and beyond to make things right.

 Step 4.
 Offer a Way to Connect

-You don’t want the negative review thread to get too lengthy.
-Provide the negative reviewer with your contact information so that you can discuss their poor experience further.
+To ensure HIPAA compliance and minimize public view of negative feedback, you don’t want the negative review thread to get too lengthy.
+Provide the negative reviewer with your practice’s contact information so that you can discuss their poor experience further.